gruns/blagoblag/content/drafts/distro-security.rst

 In order to enable this, library authors need to be more rigorous in maintaing backwards compatibility, including ABI compatibility.
 Distributors should not be forced to choose between shipping something insecure and breaking the world to secure it.
-The commmunity at lrge should be more acceptable of `tooling which will enable better adherence to backwards compatibility`_.
+The commmunity at large should be more acceptable of `tooling which will enable better adherence to backwards compatibility`_.

 Finally, Linux distributions should move towards deploying individual packages